make-me/make-me/README.md

 ### Normalization and packing

+Make-me ships with
-The make-me distribution ships with a version of the [stltwalker](https://github.com/sshirokov/stltwalker) tool which is used by the web service described below to offer advanced functionality and to normalize input models but can also be used standalone as part of a manual print.
+[stltwalker](https://github.com/sshirokov/stltwalker), which is used to normalize input models and offer advanced functionality.
+But, stltwalker can also be used standalone as part of a manual print.

-Help for the version of `stltwalker` bundled with make-me can be obtained with:
+Help for the version of `stltwalker` bundled with make-me can be found
+at:

     $ vendor/stltwalker/stltwalker -h

-The tool can be used to composite multiple objects or multiple copies of a single object into a single print, as is allowed by the [HTTP API](#http-api):
+Stltwalker can be used to composite multiple objects or multiple copies of a single object into a single print:

     $ vendor/stltwalker/stltwalker -p data/object_a.stl data/object_b.stl data/object_b.stl -o data/out.stl
     # [.. stltwalker output ..]